The Beginner’s Guide for How to Use a Cricut Maker

 Vinyl is one of the easiest things to cut when you’re a beginner.
 It comes in a variety of colors and patterns.
 (I have a guide to the differences between Cricut vinyl types here.)

-Vinyl is very versatile and can be used on a variety of hard surfaces.
+Vinyl is very versatile and can be used on various hard surfaces.

 Iron-On Vinyl

 Iron-on vinyl is another favorite material to cut.
-It is used on softer surfaces for the most part.
-Heat is required to make the iron-on vinyl adhere to the surface.
+It is mainly used on softer surfaces; heat is required to make the vinyl adhere to the surface.

 Cardstock